jzyee/ising_model_partitioning/README.md

-# Simulated_annealing
+# Simulated annealing and Genetric Algorithm Optimization
- Simulated annealing for number partioning problem
+ Simulated annealing and genetic algorithm optimization for number partioning problem

 # background
 Simulated annealing is a combinatorial optimization technique that was proposed by S. Kirkpatrick, C. D. Gelatt and M. P. Vecchi in the search for an algorithm performance beter than local optimzation.